lukekivi/Distributed-Dictionary/README.md

 10. You can run a client as many times as you want and modify your `command.txt` file between each run.
 See details about the `commands.txt` file in the **Commands** section.
 11. Once you are done it may behoove you too run the `ssh_cleanup_<#>_nodes.sh` script as well.
 This will make subsequent runs easier.

+### Test 1 - Standard
+Number of Nodes: 5
+M-bit value: 4
+Key/Node Value Range: 0-15
+Test `Get()` and `Put()`, 16 of each.
+All words put in are unique and all words grabbed are already entered.
+Expect the node log files to describe its process upon receiving `Get()` and `Put()` requests as well as how they deal with them (Caching, Forwarding, and Dictionary).
+Expect the client log to have success messages for put()s and get()s.

+### Test 2 - Put() an entry in twice
+Number of Nodes: 5
+M-bit value: 4
+Key/Node Value Range: 0-15
+Test `Get()` and `Put()`, 10 puts and 9 gets.
+Mouse is entered twice with a different definition.
+All of the gets are for words that exist in the dictionary.
+Expect the node log files to describe its process upon receiving `Get()` and `Put()` requests as well as how they deal with them (Caching, Forwarding, and Dictionary).
+In the client log, the `Get(mouse)` call should return it's updated definition describing a computer mouse.
+It is however possible that the DHT gets the description from a cache that hasn't been updated with the new meaning.

+### Test 3 - Get() an absent entry
+Number of Nodes: 5
+M-bit value: 4
+Key/Node Value Range: 0-15
+Test `Get()` and `Put()`, 9 puts and 10 gets.
+All of the puts are unique while theres a get at the end that's for 'glasses' which doesn't appear in the DHT.
+Expect the node log files to describe its process upon receiving `Get()` and `Put()` requests as well as how they deal with them (Caching, Forwarding, and Dictionary).
+For the client log, the Get() request for 'glasses' will respond with a failure message saying that the word isn't in the dictionary.

+### Test 4 - Standard but with 1 Node
+Number of Nodes: 1
+M-bit value: 4
+Key/Node Value Range: 0-15

+Test `Get()` and `Put()`, 9 of each.
+All words put in are unique and all words grabbed are already entered.
+Expect the node log files to describe adding everything to its dictionary instead of caching the values since it's the correct node.
+Also there will be no forwarding since there's only one node.
+Expect the client log to have success messages for put()s and get()s.

 # Experiments
 This was our local DHT implementation we used for proof of concept.
 We left in the project because it was a lot of work.
 We will not document the sub-app because we have sunk so much time into this project and the documentation would be the last straw.